cheker-135/personnal-portfolio/README.md

 ## About Me

-I'm a passionate frontend developer with experience in creating interactive and user-friendly web applications.
+I'm a passionate full stack js developer with experience in creating interactive and user-friendly web applications.
 I enjoy tackling challenges and learning new technologies to enhance my skills.
 With a solid foundation in HTML, CSS, and JavaScript, I enjoy bringing designs to life and building intuitive interfaces.

 ## Get Started